Updated: November 4, 2025

 Wisconsin$39

-Candle Business Insurance Cost for Professional Liability Coverage by State
+Candle Business Insurance Cost of Professional Liability Coverage by State

-Candle Business Insurance Cost for BOP Coverage by State
+Candle Business Insurance Cost of BOP Coverage by State

-Business owner's policy rates vary widely for candle businesses across states.
-Monthly premiums range from $69 in Maine to $95 in New York for similar coverage.
+Business owner's policy (BOP) premiums show the widest range across states.
+BOP costs range from $69 monthly in Maine to $95 in New York.

 Alabama$77